 Candidates needing accommodations

 The Testing Center can accommodate most candidates with disabilities.
 However, the Testing Center should be notified several weeks before the scheduled test date.
 Some disabilities may require the administration of a nonstandard test.
 For example, braille and large print editions of the MAT are available for the visually impaired, but ample time must be allowed to order such editions of the test.
-To qualify for a nonstandard test administration, candidates must contact Georgia State University Access and Accommodations Center at 404-413-1560.
+To qualify for a nonstandard test administration, candidates must contact Georgia State University Access and Accommodations Center.

 Professional Assessments for Beginning Teachers